dylanvans/browser-technology/assignment2.1/README.md

 ### Browser Support
 ![screenshot of http://caniuse.com/#search=details](https://github.com/dylanvans/browser-technology/blob/master/assignment2.1/readme-img/details.png)
 ### The Fallback
-We can detect if a browser supports datalist with:
+We can detect if a browser supports details with:
 ``` javascript
 if (!('open' in document.createElement('details'))) {
     // Fallback comes here